MonetDB/MonetDB-PHP/README.md

 composer require tbolner/monetdb-php
 ```

-Or add the following line to your `composer.json` file's `require` section:
+Or add the following line to your `composer.json` file's `require` section and then execute `composer update`:

 ```
 "tbolner/monetdb-php": "^1.0"